kryo4096/RostOS/README.md

 * `cargo xbuild` to cross-compile to custom targets

 The script will also install some dependencies with rustup and set the default toolchain for the `RostOS` folder to nightly.
-Once the script is done, you can use `run.sh` to compile and run the OS.
+Once the install script is done, you can compile and run the kernel.
+Use `run_vtx.sh` if you have intel virtualization (VT-x) and otherwise `run.sh` for software emulation.

+To build a bootable image, use `build.sh`, which will create a binary at `bin/RostOS.bin`.